Zaheen-Ayesha/Laptop-Price-Prediction/README.md

 ## Exploratory Data Analysis
 <b>Objective</b>

 The goal of EDA is to analyze the relationship between different laptop features and their impact on price.
-This involves:
-- Regression analysis for continuous features.
-- Box plots for categorical features.
-- Correlation analysis.
-- Pivot table visualization.

-<b>Steps Executed in EDA</b>
+### Steps Executed in EDA</b>

 1.<b> Regression Analysis for Continuous Features</b>
    - Generated regression plots to analyze the relationship between Price and: